T. J. Logan: Arizona Cardinals

-Logan was drafted by the Arizona Cardinals in the fifth round, 179th overall, in the 2017 NFL draft.
+Logan was selected by the Arizona Cardinals in the fifth round, 179th overall, in the 2017 NFL draft.
 He was the 18th running back selected in that year's draft.
 Logan dislocated his wrist in the preseason and was ruled out for 12 weeks.
 He was placed on injured reserve on September 4, 2017.

 On September 1, 2019, Logan was waived by the Cardinals.

 Tampa Bay Buccaneers

 On September 2, 2019, Logan was claimed off waivers by the Tampa Bay Buccaneers.
 He played in 12 games as the Buccaneers primary returner before being placed on injured reserve on December 10, 2019, with a fractured thumb.

 Logan was placed on injured reserve again on August 23, 2020, after suffering a leg injury during training camp.
 He was moved to the reserve/COVID-19 list on November 20, 2020, and moved back to injured reserve on November 30.

 New Orleans Breakers

-On March 10, 2022, Logan was drafted by the New Orleans Breakers of the United States Football League.
+On March 10, 2022, Logan was selected by the New Orleans Breakers of the United States Football League.
 He was transferred to the team's inactive roster on April 30 due to a foot injury.
 He was released on May 6.